 The Fuel Injection Pump is used in the individual pump system of a solid injection.
-It consists of a plunger driven by a cam and tappet mechanism at the bottom.
+It consists of a plunger driven by a cam and a tappet mechanism at the bottom.

 The delivery valve can be lifted off its seat under the pressure of the liquid fuel.
 And also against the force of the spring.
 The passage is connected to the fuel atomizer.

 When the plunger is at the bottom of its stroke and supply as well as spill ports are uncovered.
-The oil from fuel feed pump, after filtration, is forced into the barrel.
+The oil from the fuel feed pump, after filtration, is forced into the barrel.

 The supply and the spill port are sealed at a certain stage when the plunger is pushed away.
-This is done with the help of cam and tappet mechanism which is provided at the bottom.
+This is done with the help of the cam and tappet mechanism which is provided at the bottom.

 During the further movement of the plunger, the fuel above it gets compressed and the high pressure developed.